isovector/certainty-by-construction/src/book/1-agda.lagda.md

 to showcase.
 But we will note that `def:makeBird` is a function whose definition binds two arguments (`age` and `name`), and simply passes them off to `def:makeAnimal`.
 If you were to drop a hole on the right side of this equation, you'd see that the type of the hole is `type:SpecificAnimal`.
 By the law of equality, this means the left-hand side must also have type `type:SpecificAnimal`.
-If we were to drop the `name` binding on the left side, the hole now has type `type:Name → type:SpecificAnimal`.
+If we were to drop the `name` binding on the left side, the hole now has type `type:Name → SpecificAnimal`.
 Dropping now the `age` parameter too, we see the resulting hole now has type `type:Age → Name → SpecificAnimal`, exactly what we expect from the type definition.

 Are you ready for the cool part?
 If we insert the implicit parentheses into the type of `def:makeAnimal`, we get `type:AnimalVariety → (Age → (Name → SpecificAnimal))`;